 Tourism, Economics, and Environmental Issues: The Balearic Islands, a "Tourism Laboratory"

 This course strives to offer students a general overview of tourism and its impact on economy and business, taking as case of study the Balearic Islands.
 This region welcomes 13 million tourists every year and its service sector, in particular tourism, is the economic engine of this region.
-Students analyze the main characteristics of tourism on a world scale (trends, growing segments of the market, etc.) and its impact on the economy (impact on GDP, macroeconomic evolution, etc.) in this course.
+Students analyze the main characteristics of tourism on a world scale (trends, growing segments of the market, etc.) and its impact on the economy (impact on GDP, macroeconomic evolution, etc.).
 The role played by industry in the tourism sector is analyzed.
 Several field study visits complement this class.
 Contact hours: TBD.
 Recommended credit: TBD semester/TBD quarter hours.

 HIST 3001 PALT